|Ritchie & Thompson - Creators of C and Unix|

 Page 2 of 3

-Implementing a portable Unix
+Implementing a Portable Unix

-Unix lived for a long time within the confines of Bell.
+Unix lived for a long time within the confines of Bell Labs.
 Few outsiders knew about it at first.
 The most exposure it got was an airing at the 1973 symposium on operating systems held by IBM.
 Perhaps the long and gentle settling in period helped the operating system meet a higher objective than the pressures of making money or even meeting a deadline.

 The next step in the Unix saga is a strange tale.
 Ritchie and Thompson tried to move their applications software to other machines but discovered that, while the translation was easy for the main body of the code, the operating system calls were more difficult.
 They came to the surprising conclusion that it would be easier to move the entire operating environment and then run the application under its own operating system.
 The idea of a portable Unix was born.